2017 EXHIBITION LIVESTOCK & POULTRY HEALTH REQUIREMENTS

 ARKANSAS LIVESTOCK: COUNTY, JR. DISTRICT, AND STATE FAIR LEVEL

-5. All heifers that are 4-12 months of age shall be vaccinated before entering show.
+2. All heifers that are four to twelve (4-12) months of age shall be vaccinated before entering show.

-6. Heifers that were born on or after January 1, 2015, that are over 12 months of age and are not official calf hood vaccinates will not be allowed to show (unless they are from a Brucellosis Certified free herd).
+3. Heifers that were born on or after January 1, 1985, that are over 12 months of age and are not official calf hood vaccinates will not be allowed to show (unless they are from a Brucellosis Certified free herd).
+This will not apply if Arkansas continues as a Brucellosis Free State.

 1. Animals to be tested negative for brucellosis within 90 days of exhibition or originate directly out of Validated herd, with validation number and date of last herd test shown on certificate (barrows exempt).